dpkp/kafka-python/docs/index.rst

     # only useful if you configure internal batching using linger_ms
     producer.flush()

+Message keys are used to hash messages with the same key to the same partition.
+Both keys and values should be raw bytes unless a serializer is configured.

 .. code-block:: python

     # Use a key for hashed-partitioning